 (c) a generation licence or an integrated regional licence that authorises the operation of generating works connected to a transmission system or distribution system operated by a relevant corporation.

-(2) It is a condition of every licence to which this regulation applies that the metering of the supply of electricity must be undertaken in accordance with the procedures and arrangements set out in the Electricity Industry Metering Code 2005.
+(2) It is a condition of every licence to which this regulation applies that the metering of the supply of electricity must be undertaken in accordance with the procedures and arrangements set out in the Electricity Industry (Metering) Code 2012.

-[Regulation 5A inserted in Gazette 23 Dec 2005 p.
-6267.]
+[Regulation 5A inserted: Gazette 23 Dec 2005 p.
+6267; amended: Gazette 13 Jun 2017 p.
+2883.]

 6. Condition requiring relevant corporation to offer to purchase electricity generated through small renewable energy systems